turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 ### Networking 101
 You've reached out, now what?
 Let's talk about how you can build on the initial connection

-   -Emphasize personal preference; also talk about communities they're already a part of (TJCS, etc.)
-   -Coffee meetings vs. Meetups
-   -Reframing small talk and questions; bringing it back to professional story -Examples/pair practice

 #### Analyze Comfort Level
 When it comes to networking, you'll want to consider your working style.
 Where do you fall on the introversion/extroversion spectrum?
 This will help you understand where you'll be comfortable in networking situations.